Editor’s note: This story was previously published in November 2019. It has since been updated and republished.

 Renewable Energy Group (NASDAQ:REGI) is another simple yet attractive business turning vegetable oils and animal fats into diesel fuel.

 Whenever you see one of those trucks sucking out the grease traps at a restaurant, it’s going to one of Renewable Energy’s 13 biomass refineries to be turned into diesel fuel.

 The company has the capacity to produce 575 million gallons of diesel fuel annually, 70% of which is sold to major travel centers and fuel marketers.

 The demand for biodiesel is tremendous.
 California, Texas, New York and seven other states bought 1.5 billion gallons of the stuff in 2018, up from 1.15 billion in 2016.

 I believe REGI has got room to move into the $30s on rising demand.

 TPI Composites (TPIC)

 What is one of the main ingredients needed for wind power?
 Wind, of course, but you also need turbine blades to generate that power.
 TPI Composites (NASDAQ:TPIC) is the largest independent manufacturer of composite wind blades for turbine manufacturers.
 It has facilities in North America, Europe and Asia and is one of those stocks to buy for an alternate position on renewables.

 Although its major business is providing wind blades for turbines, the company is working to diversify its revenue streams.
-Last year, it announced a joint development agreement with Navistar International (NYSE:NAV) to develop a composite tractor and frame rails for a Class 8 truck.
+In 2018, it announced a joint development agreement with Navistar International (NYSE:NAV) to develop a composite tractor and frame rails for a Class 8 truck.

 The project brings the company’s strategic development plans into a new area outside of its core market providing investors with promising future growth.